dgsasha/qualia-gtk-theme/README.md

 ## Updating

+You should try to update the theme frequently, and always make sure it is up to date before opening issues.

-Pull in changes from the git repo and run the install script again.
+To update, pull in changes from the git repo and run the install script again.

 ```
 git pull